 Do you often get headaches but not sure if it is due to eye strain?
-In this article, we will take a closer look at how eye strain causes a headache, how eye strain headache feels like, and how to find relief from this in your daily life.
+In this article, we will take a closer look at how eye strain causes a headache, how eye strain headache feels like, and how to find relief from eye strain in your daily life.

 What is Eye Strain?